seanbreckenridge/exobrain/src/content/notes/programming/languages/shell_tools/vim/general_notes.md

 ... the `,,` at the end triggers the mapping again.

 so, this replaces 5.1 with 5.2, writes the file, and then goes to the next item in `:args`, and starts the mapping again.
-It ends when theres an error, either when there are no more files, or it cant find a match.
+It ends when there's an error, either when there are no more files, or it can't find a match.

 If you want to continue even when there are no matches, you can add `e` after the substitution: `s/5.1/5.2/e`.